Rishabh-ece/RISCV-Internship/README.md

 ## Step 1: Understand the Existing SoC

-Before writing any code, the existing `riscv.v` was studied to understand the bus structure, address decoding, and how existing peripherals are implemented.
-This step is reading only — no coding yet.
+Before writing any code, `riscv.v` was studied to understand the bus structure, address decoding, and how existing peripherals are implemented.

 ### 1.1 — Locate `riscv.v`